asiafrolova/AnalyticsApp/README.md

 ### _Main Screen_

-You can click on any entry to see full details.
+You can click on any note to see full details.

+Long press will display an alert dialog to delete the note.

 ![Main_Screen](https://github.com/asiafrolova/AnalyticsApp/blob/master/docs/main_screen.jpg)
 ### _Add new notes_